A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: The main estimate

 Let $(W_1,\ldots,W_q)\vdash V_{\rm B}$ be a decomposition into connected components for the remaining graph made of both $\tau$ and $\sigma$ edges.
 For $i$ with $1\le i\le q$, further decompose $W_{i}$ into connected components for the subgraph only made of $\tau$ edges.
 This gives a decomposition $(W_{i,1},\ldots,W_{i,l_{q}})\vdash W_i$.
 Then delete all $\sigma$ edges internal to the $W_{i,j}$.
 Also, keep enough $\sigma$ edges, i.e., $l_{q}-1$ of them which connect $W_{i,1},\ldots,W_{i,l_q}$ together and delete the rest.
 When a $\sigma$ edge is deleted we discard the corresponding indicator function in (\ref{integralVII}).
 Also pick some $b_i\in W_{i,1}$ which will serve as root for all of $W_i$.
 Discard the $\langle u_a\rangle^{-(d+1)}$ factors except those of $b_1,\ldots,b_q$.
 As a result, each $\tau$ edge $a\rightarrow \tau(a)$ contributes an $L^{-\beta_a r}$ and each vertex contributes $L^{dr}$ except the $b_i$'s which have to be integrated with Lemma \ref{globalL1bd} instead of Lemma \ref{localL1bd}.

 Again, an explicit example with a picture should help the reader follow the argument.

 In the above graph, the solid lines represent $\tau$ edges and the dashed ones represent the $\sigma$ edges.
 The elements in $V_{\rm G}$ are at the top and the ones in $V_{\rm B}$ are at the bottom.
-We first preform the succesion of integrations corresponding to the sequence
+We first perform the succession of integrations corresponding to the sequence

 in order to get rid of the good points.
 These operations all use Lemma \ref{globalL1bd}, except the treatment of $a_3$ which uses Lemma \ref{globalbetabd}.
 We are then left with the following picture.